Utsav-Lal/Class-Projects/README.md

 # Class-Stuff
-This is the work I have done so far in my CS classes - Machine Learning, Advanced Data structures and Algorithms, and AP CS
+This is the work I have done so far in my CS classes - Machine Learning, Advanced Data structures and Algorithms, and AP CS.